 - Attention to detail: ensuring that mistakes are not made

 - Innovative and resilient in different working environments: consultants are likely to be working with a range of different clients and with a range of people within client organisations

 - Leadership or management roles, such as captain of a team or head of a society, demonstrate good leadership responsibilities and demonstrate that you can use strategy to improve your team’s performance.

 - Experience showing that you are able to integrate into an array of different teams, e.g. membership of lots of different societies, demonstrating adaptability in different environments.

 - Studying subjects such as business or finance that involves analysis and working with numbers can prove advantageous in consultancy.

 - Strong attention to detail

 - Confidence and the ability to articulate themselves clearly

 - Adaptability: the ability to work in a variety of different environments and with different clients

 - ‘Big picture’ thinkers rather than those with strong attention to detail

 - It is advised that interviews test candidates’ behavioural qualities by asking questions related to time management or working under pressure.
-You could ask candidates for examples of where they have juggled multiple roles at once or worked well to meet a deadline.
+You could ask candidates for examples of when they have juggled multiple roles at once or worked to meet a deadline.

 - You could ask candidates to give examples of instances when they have used strategy well to improve the performance of a team they were part of.